tlikonen/pw/README.md

       The default operation lists all password names that match the PATTERN that is given as argument.
-User is asked to choose one password and the first line of the chosen password is then copied to clipboard (see also "-s").
+User is asked to choose one password and the first line of the chosen password is then copied to the clipboard (see also "-s").
 The clipboard is cleared after 15 seconds.
 Shell wildcards *, ? and [] are supported in PATTERN.

     Command options